dms-vep/HIV_Envelope_BF520_DMS_3BNC117_10-1074/README.md

-# Deep mutational scanning using HIV Envelope strain BF520 to identify mutations that escape neutralization by antibodies 3BNC117 and 10-1074
+# Deep mutational scanning using HIV Envelopes TRO11 and BF520 to identify mutations that escape neutralization by antibodies 3BNC117 and 10-1074

-For documentation of the analysis, see [https://dms-vep.github.io/HIV_Envelope_BF520_DMS_3BNC117_10-1074/](https://dms-vep.github.io/HIV_Envelope_BF520_DMS_3BNC117_10-1074/).
+For documentation of the analysis, see [https://dms-vep.github.io/HIV_Envelope_BF520_DMS_3BNC117_10-1074/](https://dms-vep.github.io/HIV_Envelope_BF520_DMS_3BNC117_10-1074/) and [https://dms-vep.github.io/HIV_Envelope_TRO11_DMS_3BNC117_10-1074/](https://dms-vep.github.io/HIV_Envelope_TRO11_DMS_3BNC117_10-1074/).

 ## Organization of this repo

+This repository is meant to be run in the same directory as [https://dms-vep.github.io/HIV_Envelope_TRO11_DMS_3BNC117_10-1074/](https://dms-vep.github.io/HIV_Envelope_TRO11_DMS_3BNC117_10-1074/) .
+This analysis should be run by following the instructions in this README before running the analysis in the other repository.

 ### `dms-vep-pipeline-3` submodule